vuxcode/pr1-project-crowcoders/time-report.md

   available for that type of game.
   - 12.30 - 13.00: Attended workshop to discuss w/ teacher.
 Got the OK to change idea if I wanted to.
   - 16.00: (Programming) Might've had an Eureka moment.
 Will continue with Lights Out for now.
 Need to do more reading on loops and jQuery.

+  **Thursday, 2025-03-27**
+  - 10.00 - 13.00: (Both) Had another go at creating something basic with things I'm more confident in (CSS).
+Got a basic game board going.